cgroza/GraffiTE/README.md

 params.make_vcf_memory
 params.make_vcf_threads
 ```
 - Step 3, genotyping polymorphisms from reads.
-The requirements depend on the genome size and size of the read sets.
+The memory requirements depend on the genome size and size of the read sets.
 More cores is faster.
 ```
 params.pangenie_memory
 params.pangenie_threads